 What happens if you receive "no credit" for one semester? - No concert attendance is carried forward.
-If you lose your credit you must attend 17 concerts in order to make up for the semester you lost your credit.
+If you lose your credit, you must attend 17 concerts in order to make up for the semester you lost your credit.
 This is HARD.
 You may collect these 17 concerts over any amount of time; however, you will not receive your diploma until you have been cleared for the "no credit" grade in MUS 220.

-A student attempting to make up for a semester of "no credit" must first sign in for the 10 concerts needed for any current semester for which he or she is enrolled in MUS220.
-Then ticket stubs and programs for the additional 17 concerts attended must be assembled and turned in to Dr. Colclough.
+A student accepting to make up for a semester of "no credit" must first sign in for the 10 concerts needed for any current semester for which he or she is enrolled in MUS 220.
+Then ticket stubs and programs for the additional 17 concerts attended must be assembled and turned in to Prof. Park.
 Your semester of "no credit" will then be waived on your DAR.

-Departmental Recital Attendance Policy
+Departmental and Outside Concert Attendance Policy